CMPSC-201-Spring2023/lab07-complete_lox_interpreter/README.md

 ### Documentation

-For this part of the assignment, you are to finish the section in the README so that, at the minimu, it has information about (see Section 13.4):
+For this part of the assignment, you are to finish the section in the README so that, at the minimum, it has information about (see Section 13.4):

 - Scanning
 - Parsing